Sunday, December 29, 2013

 Coming Home from America

-This is an article on a number of artifacts including coffins confiscated at New York city customs in 2011 and on their way back to Egypt in the coming year.
+This is an article on several artifacts, including coffins confiscated at New York City customs in 2011 and on their way back to Egypt in the coming year.
 The objects have probably come from illegal digs and also include Middle Kingdom artifacts.

 Monday, December 23, 2013